 Learning new practical skills is not all I have learned during this isolating period.
 I’ve also taken an active role as a volunteer member of the International Women’s Association of Modena (IWAM) in updating and creating content for their website.
 It’s been so enjoyable, that at times I have lost track of time and almost missed the beginning of online lessons I had to teach!

-I have been part of an incredible group of women in the IWAM Digital Team and I have learned how to use an add-on called Divi Builder within WordPress.
-I had previously blogged a lot on WordPress and you can see most of those posts within this website blog.
-This allowed me to have a grounding in the basics of WordPress as a platform but working with a fellow member and website editor, I learned so many aspects of website design.
-With this incredible connection, I seized the opportunity to have some tutoring in how to create my very own website using the platform I was enjoying spending so much time on.
+I have been part of an incredible group of women in the IWAM Digital Team who are very supportive.
+I’ve also learned how to use an add-on theme called Divi Builder within WordPress.
+I’d previously blogged a lot on WordPress and you can see most of those posts within this website blog.
+With this foundation in the basics of WordPress as a platform, I started off with some confidence in my abilities.
+Working with a fellow member and website editor, I learned so many aspects of website design.
+With this incredible connection, I seized a great opportunity.
+I gained a tutor to learn how to create my very own website using the platform I was enjoying spending so much time on.

 Kelly Louise Creations Online

 And so, it has begun… currently my website has a homepage, about me, gallery and blog pages.
 I have developed a style I am happy with and that I feel is reflecting my creative personality.
 It is by no means complete, but I am thoroughly enjoying investing my time in it (while I have quite a lot of it free).
 Developing my personal branding and sharing my skills and passion with a wider community.
 I hope that alongside a new LinkedIn business page which I also created about a month or so ago, I will increase my visibility.
 Customers will be able to find me and commission me to create new and bespoke works of beauty for themselves or as gifts.
 If you are interested in commissioning work, please get in touch via Instagram private message (until my email accounts are set up).